tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloud_intl_en.md

 |-----|-----|-----|
 | volume | int | Volume level.
 Value range: 0–100.
 Default value: 100. |

->?The volume level set by this operation will take precedence over that of an individual sound effect specified in `setAudioEffectVolume`.
+>The volume level set by this operation will take precedence over that of an individual sound effect specified in `setAudioEffectVolume`.

 ## Network Test
 ### startSpeedTest